 Career Guidance Meetings

 Career information is available through relevant displays and through assemblies.
-Students will have access to the Careers Lead, Ana Gioia at our sister school, New Rush Hall.
-Students at RAP will also have access to a range of career guides, apprenticeship and employer information, as well as guides on job-search activities.
+Students at RAP will have access to a range of career guides, apprenticeship and employer information, as well as guides on job-search activities.

 Ranges of external providers are invited into school to support the careers programme.
 These might include local colleges, universities, training providers, apprenticeship organisations, employers, school alumni, or staff from various projects.